When Life Changes — Even the Good Kind — It Can Be a Lot to Navigate Alone

 I feel like I “should be handling this better.”
 Is that normal?

 Yes—this is one of the most common experiences during life transitions.
-Many people feel pressure to be “fine” or grateful, especially during positive changes.
+Many people feel pressure to be “fine” and/or grateful, especially during positive changes.
 Therapy provides space to be honest about what you’re actually feeling without judgment.
+And some life transitions are not expected and it’s normal for those to feel overwhelming, especially in the initial phases.
+You can learn more about the emotions you might be experiencing and what helps here: When change feels bigger than you expected.

 How long does therapy for life transitions usually take?